top of page

 • Lead to strong completion and job placement rates in licensed childcare settings

-In other words, we already have a functioning pipeline that moves people from low‑wage, unstable jobs into skilled, credentialed, higher‑wage ECE roles.
-That’s exactly what “bridging the gap” between education and employment is supposed to look like.
+In other words, we already have a functioning pipeline that moves people from low-wage, unstable jobs into skilled, credentialed, higher-wage ECE roles.
+That is precisely what “bridging the gap” between education and employment is supposed to look like.

 • Data systems